Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Having a good source of maps and trail guides is an excellent starting point for any outdoor adventure.

-The smallest section of my library consists of maps and trail guides.
-But these are what I treasure the most.
-Because my time is limited to get away on an outdoor adventure.
-I take that journey perhaps weeks or months before I leave the house.
-By living the adventure by pouring over my maps.
-Seeing in my mind what the author has described in the trail guide.
-Or what the landscape might be from the topography on the map.
+The smallest section of my library consists of maps and trail guides, which I treasure the most.
+Because my time is limited to going on an outdoor adventure, I take that journey, perhaps weeks or months before I leave the house.
+I live the adventure by pouring over my maps, seeing in my mind what the author has described in the trail guide or what the landscape might be from the topography on the map.

-There used to be a time when you could go to your favorite outdoor outfitter or surveyor's shop.
-To get paper USGS maps of the area you were going to hike, hunt, or camp.
+There used to be a time when you could go to your favorite outdoor outfitter or surveyor's shop to purchase paper USGS.
 With the internet, those days are gone.
 You can still find maps and guidebooks of the most popular trails and parks at your nearest outfitter or bookstore.

 Just because your map or trail guide is obsolete does not mean you should throw it out!
-I make notes on my map when I find something that was not shown on the map or was not in the guidebook.
+Overlay notes on your map.
+When I find something that was not shown on the map or was not in the guidebook.
 Such notes might be a spring that was not shown or a reroute of the trail made in recent years.

 Guides and Manuals: